simonlindstedt/realFakeNews/README.md

 ## Current feature list

 -   Dynamic routing for viewing content based on author name or full article

-- Articles and authors are fetched from a sqlite database
+-   Articles and authors fetched from a sqlite database

+-   A humble responsive layout

 ## Would like to add list

 -   A working like button

+-   Some categories for a more fleshed out nav-bar

+## Tested by

+-   Rickard Segerkvist

+-   Agnes Binett